newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ng generate component components/post-form
 ```

-Let's now setup routes.
+Let's now set up routes.
 The `PostForm` component will be shared by the `CREATE` and `EDIT` routes.
 Open `app.module.ts` and insert the following code at the correct locations:

 ```ts
 import { RouterModule, Routes } from '@angular/router';